Join us for Screening Days November 2021 – a hybrid event running at Broadway Cinema, Nottingham and online!

 Films shown online will be available from midnight (start) of Tuesday 16 to midnight (end) of Thursday 18 November.
 You can watch them within this window at times that suit you.
 Please note: not all films in the in-person programme are available to watch online.
 Browse the film pages for details.

 When will I get full event info?

 Shortly before the event, we’ll send you a PDF event pack with all details including film descriptions, instructions on how to join at Broadway and/or online, and a participant list.
-We’ll ask if you would like a colour-printed or plain text hard copy of this pack (if you’re attending in-person at Broadway) in our registration form.
+We’ll ask if you would like a plain text hard copy of this pack (if you’re attending in-person at Broadway) in our registration form.